-&lt;sup>1 Considered to be a non-GAAP and other financial measure.
+1 Considered to be a non-GAAP and other financial measure.
 The net securitized mortgage spread income and spread of securitized mortgages over liabilities are indicators of the profitability of securitized assets less securitized liabilities.
 Net securitized mortgage spread income is calculated as the difference between securitized mortgage interest and interest on financial liabilities from securitization, both of which are IFRS measures.
 Average rate is equal to income/expense divided by the average balance over the period on an annualized basis.
-Income/expense incorporates items such as penalty income, indemnity expense and cash flow hedging gains (losses).
+Income/expense incorporates items such as penalty income, indemnity expense and cash flow hedging gain/loss.
 The average rate as presented may not necessarily be equal to "income/Expense" divided by "Average Balance", as non-recurring items such as prior period adjustments are excluded from the calculation of the average interest rate, as applicable.
 For further details, refer to the "Non-GAAP and Other Financial Measures" section of this MD&A. Non-GAAP and other financial measures and ratios used in this document are not defined terms under IFRS and, therefore, may not be comparable to similar terms used by other issuers.

-In Q1 2024, we have seen spreads improve on securitizations compared to Q4 2023 and Q1 2023 as a result of an increase in the spread of Government of Canada bond yields versus our mortgage rates.
-Government of Canada bond yields have been declining on the expectation of rate cuts in the second half of 2024.
+In 2024, we have seen average spreads improve on securitizations compared to Q2 2023 and year to date 2023 as a result of an increase in the spread of Government of Canada bond yields versus our mortgage rates.
+Government of Canada bond yields have been declining on the expectation of a declining interest rate environment.